shening/Visual-SLAM/README.md

 ## Load/Save Map

 You can change the `reuse_map` and the `save_map` parameters in [Visual-SLAM.yaml](Visual-SLAM.yaml) to load/save a map.
 If `reuse_map` is true, Visual-SLAM loads the map saved as [Slam_latest_Map.bin](Slam_latest_Map.bin).
 If `save_map` is true, Visual-SLAM overwrites [Slam_latest_Map.bin](Slam_latest_Map.bin) with the current map.

+USB Rules copid from website
+The rule syntax above may work on some distributions, but did not work on mine (Raspbian).
+Since I never found a single document that explains all the ins and outs, I wrote my own, to be found here.
+This is what it boils down to.
+1. find out what's on ttyUSB:

+dmesg | grep ttyUSB
+2. list all attributes of the device:

+udevadm info --name=/dev/ttyUSBx --attribute-walk (with your device number(s) instead of x, of course).
+Pick out a unique identifier set, eg idVendor + idProduct.
+You may also need SerialNumber if you have more than one device with the same idVendor and idProduct.
+SerialNumbers ought to be unique for each device.
+3. Create a file /etc/udev/rules.d/99-usb-serial.rules with something like this line in it:

+SUBSYSTEM=="tty", ATTRS{idVendor}=="1234", ATTRS{idProduct}=="5678", SYMLINK+="your_device_name"
+(assuming you don't need a serial number there, and of course with the numbers for idVendor and idProduct that you found in step 2.
+4. Load the new rule:

+sudo udevadm trigger
+5. Verify what happened:

+ls -l /dev/your_device_name
+will show what ttyUSB number the symlink went to.
+If it's /dev/ttyUSB1, then verify who owns that and to which group it belongs:

+ls -l /dev/ttyUSB1
+Then just for the fun of it:

+udevadm test -a -p  $(udevadm info -q path -n /dev/your_device_name)